dmcarth/Cue/README.md

 This is line #3, because it comes two lines after line #1.
 ```

+### Comments
 You can also write comments.

 ```
 // Lines beginning with two or more slashes are considered comments.
 ```

+Comments are considered block elements, meaning that they take over the entire line they're on.